skkumaravelan/KumarFork-aif-c01-study-notes/README.md

   - **AWS Glue**: For **ETL (Extract, Transform, Load)** processes, moving and transforming data into a usable format before storage in **Amazon S3**.
   - **SageMaker Ground Truth**: For human labeling of ambiguous data, with labeled data stored in **Amazon S3**.
   - **AWS Data Exchange**: Allows secure access to third-party datasets.
 These datasets can be used as additional sources of training data, and the ingested data is stored in **Amazon S3**.
+  - **Amazon S3**: Primary storage service where collected data is securely stored before being processed or used for training.

 ### 4. Pre-Process Data